enjay7/nori-cli/codex-rs/tui-pty-e2e/docs.md

 }
 ```

 This normalization allows snapshot assertions to focus on UI structure and static content rather than ephemeral runtime values.
-All tests import and use this function consistently: `use tui_integration_tests::{normalize_for_snapshot, ...};`
+All tests import and use this function consistently: `use tui_pty_e2e::{normalize_for_snapshot, ...};`

 **PTY Implementation Details:**